 Caribbean Federal Recreational Fishing Regulations (PDF, 14 pages)

 Guam Federal Fishing Regulations (PDF, 22 pages)

-West Coast Federal Recreational Fishing Regulations
+Northern Mariana Islands Federal Fishing Regulations

 Federal Rules & Regulations

-In partnership with the regional fishery management councils, interstate marine fisheries commissions, international fisheries management organizations, and under the guidance of the Magnuson Stevens Conservation and Management Act, NOAA Fisheries plays a key role in the implementation and enforcement of federal fishery rules and regulations in the U.S. Exclusive Economic Zone (3 to 200 miles off shore).
+In partnership with the regional fishery management councils, interstate marine fisheries commissions, international fisheries management organizations, and under the guidance of the Magnuson Stevens Conservation and Management Act, NOAA Fisheries plays a key role in the implementation and enforcement of federal fishery rules and regulations in the U.S. Exclusive Economic Zone (3 to 200 nautical miles off shore).

 What Responsible Fishing Practices Should I Follow?

 Learn what you can do to be a responsible steward of our ocean resources.

 - Fishing tips to protect sea turtles and marine mammals